 Step outside the beachfront gate of the Finch Bay and head down the path that leads to the right, and you’ll soon stumble upon Las Grietas (“The Crevasses”) after a short 15-20 minute hike.
 To call Las Grietas a simple swimming hole would be a disservice to its natural beauty, as it consists of three rectangular pools glimmering with emerald waters that are flanked by towering lava cliffs.
 A plunge in its cool waters on a hot day is a fun and refreshing activity to partake in, and it’s practically right around the corner from the Finch Bay, too!
 So don’t miss out on checking it out!

 A trip to the Galapagos Islands is a step into one of the world’s richest aquatic realms.
 From impressive schools of colorful fish to docile white-tip reef sharks, the waters of this paradise – which happen to form a part of a UNESCO World Heritage Site – are the perfect place to interact with a wide gamut of species without having to witness them through cages or glass walls.
 This is why snorkeling is, quite simply, an absolute must in the Galapagos Islands!
 And one of the best things about a land-based option is you don’t need to go far to enjoy this natural, underwater spectacle.
-In fact, there’s beautiful beaches right on Santa Cruz Island that allow you partake in this activity!
-Don’t forget to rent your snorkeling gear at the Finch Bay Galapagos Hotel before heading out!
+In fact, there are beautiful beaches right on Santa Cruz Island that allow you to partake in this activity!
+Don’t forget to request your snorkeling gear at the front desk of Finch Bay Galapagos Hotel before heading out!
+This gear is provided completely free of charge!
+Wetsuits are available for rent.

 Visit the nearby, must-visit Santa Cruz Beaches